-- 7. Satisfactory completion (with a grade of "C" or better) within ten (10) years of the program start date, of high school computer applications course or its equivalent is required for entry into the Practical Nursing Program.
-"Equivalent" means: (1) a college level computer course, (2) OST 080 at James Sprunt Community College, or (3) a comparable computer course at any other accredited educational institution. - 8.
-Applicants will be notified of their selection and given provisional acceptance.
+- 7. Applicants will be notified of their selection and given provisional acceptance.
 The following will be required for students to complete by specified date after being provisionally accepted: - A. Evidence of a physical examination completed on the institution form and dated within one year of acceptance.
 Evidence of sound physical and mental health must be validated on the form provided.
 Immunizations must be completed and documented as required on the medical form and based on the clinical agency requirements for the PN program. - B. Completion of current American Heart Association Basic Life Support (BLS) Provider level of CPR certification. - C. Completion of required criminal background check and drug screening required for clinical agencies.
 NOTE: If a clinical agency denies student placement based on review on results, the student would be unable to progress in the program.
-(Information provided upon provisional acceptance.)

-D. Show evidence of current student liability insurance for clinical experience.
+(Information provided upon provisional acceptance.) - D. Show evidence of current student liability insurance for clinical experience.